 We say it every December, yet another year has flown by!
 It seems it was only yesterday I was writing on this blog about my favorite images of 2016.
-As with every passing year we can look back and revel on our accomplishments, and learn valuable lessons from our disappointments.
-Hopefully we all had more of the former!
+As with every passing year, we can look back and revel in our accomplishments, and learn valuable lessons from our disappointments.
+Hopefully, we all had more of the former!

-So without further ado let’s see some of the photo highlights 2017.
+So without further ado let’s see some of the photo highlights of 2017.

 John Day River